joe-warren/cad-talk/Presentation.md

 </div>

 :::notes
-I'm going to run through the alternatives to Waterfall CAD, if I've convinced you about programmable CAD, but not about my implementation of it.
+I'm going to run through the alternatives to Waterfall CAD: maybe I've convinced you about programmable CAD, but not about my implementation of it.

 OpenSCAD, we've covered.